Advik-B/Obsidian-Launcher/README.md

 This project, Obsidian Launcher, is a custom 'cracked' Minecraft launcher.

 It didn't start its life in C#, though.
-My first attempt was in C++, This is the last commit I had made in C++ https://github.com/Advik-B/Obsidian-Launcher/tree/ff27925ef0075a02787c2754d71c0096c27b33f1.
+My first attempt was in C++, This is the last commit I had made in C++ [Click here to browse](https://github.com/Advik-B/Obsidian-Launcher/tree/ff27925ef0075a02787c2754d71c0096c27b33f1).

 Why the switch?
 Let's just say C++ development, while powerful, presented a series of... *[character-building](./Images/rage-commits.png)* experiences that eventually led me to the more streamlined environment of C# and .NET.